cilabuniba/artseek/README.md

 ## Try ArtSeek

 > [!NOTE]
-> Running the full pipeline requires the Qdrant server with the `wikifragments_visual_arts_dataset_embeds` collection loaded.
+> Running the full pipeline requires the Qdrant server with the `wikifragments-visual-arts-embeds` collection loaded.
 The store requires ~1.5 TB of disk space.

 ### 1. Download datasets and models